hackdanismo/Brain.dump/svelte.md

   + [Adding Components](#adding-components)

 ## Setup
-Setup a `Svelte` app using the terminal command:
+Setup a `Svelte` app using the terminal command.
+This will also setup `SvelteKit`:

 ```shell
 $ npx sv create